vdhamer/Photo-Club-Hub/.github/README.md

 ### Photo Museums

-</p>The maps showing the location of photo clubs also show the locations of selected photo museums.
+</p>The maps showing the location of photo clubs also show the locations of selected photo museums.</p>

 <details><summary>Details (click to expand)</summary>